javiccano/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-01-01"
   date_end = ""
+  description = """
-  description = "Awarded to the poster ``Regularisation Can Mitigate Poisoning Attacks: A Novel Analysis Based on Multiobjective Bilevel Optimisation``."
+  Awarded to the poster "Regularisation Can Mitigate Poisoning Attacks: A Novel Analysis Based on Multiobjective Bilevel Optimisation".
+  """

 [[item]]